limodou/uliweb/README.md

 * Reusability and configurable are the main ideas about Uliweb.
 * The web framework should be flexible and easy to extend.

+## Documentation

+You can see the DOC at https://github.com/limodou/uliweb-doc

 ## Links

 * Plugs is a Uliweb apps collection project, you can visit it at https://github.com/limodou/plugs
-* uliweb-doc is a documentation project of Uliweb, you can visit it at https://github.com/limodou/uliweb-doc
 * uliwebzone is a community project of Uliweb, you can visit it at https://github.com/limodou/uliwebzone.

 ![LOGO](https://raw.github.com/limodou/uliweb/master/logos/uliweb_logo_small.png)